Joined by the gods of fortune

 - Michelangelo sculpted Anthropomorphic Personifications of Day and Night to adorn the tomb of Giuliano de' Medici.
 On the left, Night is shown, alongside its owl and sleep mask, holding its head up as her eyes close from exhaustion.
 On the right, Day is seen with his back towards the audience as he peaks his head over his muscular body to stare at the viewer.

-- DC/Wildstorm's The Authority has founding members Apollo and Midnighter, a Badass Gay married couple.
+- DC/Wildstorm's The Authority has founding members Apollo and Midnighter, a married couple.
 Apollo is a Superman Substitute whose Flying Brick/energy manipulation powers are fueled by solar energy, while Midnighter is an Awesome by Analysis cybernetic cowled vigilante.
 Yes, basically Superman and Batman if they were married.
+One alternate universe reversed this dualism: Apollo's counterpart was the darkness-powered Pluto, and Midnighter's was the white-clad Daylighter.

 - Moon Knight has this dynamic with Sun King.
 Both are avatars used by the Gods of the Moon and Sun, Khonshu and Ra, who get their power respectively from the moon or sun.
 The two have been at war with each other for centuries, and to make it even better Ra is Khonshu's father.